 When you purchase a home warranty policy, you agree to pay the monthly premiums in addition to a contractor fee each time a specialist comes to examine or fix something in your home.

-The average cost of a home warranty plan between $400 and $1,000 a year, according to Consumer Reports — such a variance is a consequence of differing home prices throughout the country.
+The average cost of a home warranty plan between $350 and $600 a year, according to Home Warranty of America — such a variance is a consequence of differing home prices throughout the country.
 Real estate and industry professionals estimate that the cost is somewhere in the middle.

 “Home warranties typically cost about $400 to $600 annually,” says home systems specialist Ryan Osterkamp.
 “Contractor visits typically range between $75 and $100 per visit.”